AuScalableDroneCloud/pipeline-fracture/Jupyter/README.md

 The workflow is part of [ASDC](https://asdc.io/).
 ![image](https://user-images.githubusercontent.com/82503083/190591385-dca6b50e-7555-4ebe-9c2c-99d71b9dbc34.png)

 Below are the different processing steps are outlined.
-In bold are the names of teh parameters as tehey appear in teh Jupyter notebook, the keywords in brackets at teh end are teh optional commands that can be passed via commadn line when excetuting the pyhton script.
-Please note that image tiling is only supported via (gdal_retile.py) fro singel images in the notebook.
-If image lists are passed to teh pyhton file (--file), no white sapces are allowed and the names need to be comma-seperated.
+In bold are the names of the parameters as they appear in the Jupyter notebook, the keywords in brackets at the end are the optional commands that can be passed via command line when executing the python script.
+Please note that image tiling is only supported via (gdal_retile.py) for single images in the notebook.
+If image lists are passed to the python file (--file), no white spaces are allowed, and the names need to be comma-separated.

 ## ASDC_CoSheRem.py specific
 **--file** filename or list of comma-seperated names without white spaces <br />